DUI First Offense Lawyer Orange County

 DMV Hearings & Administrative License Suspensions

 California has a dual-track DUI process: one through the courts and another through the DMV.
 If you are arrested for DUI, the DMV initiates an administrative per se (APS) suspension of your license.
-You have only 10 days from the date of arrest to request a hearing to contest this suspension.
+You have only 10 days from the date of arrest to request a hearing to contest this suspension.6

 Attorney Wagner will represent you at the DMV hearing and fight to preserve your driving privileges.

-Why Hire an Irvine Based DUI Lawyer?
+Why Hire an Orange County DUI First Offense Lawyer?

 Winning Cases Is What We Do Best!